Skip to content

 The United States imports substantial quantities of meat and edible meat offal from Thailand, with approximately $60B in total bilateral trade.

-As of March 2026, meat and edible meat offal imports from Thailand face a base tariff rate of 10% under Section 122 of the Trade Act of 1974.
-This rate replaced the previous IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in V.O.S.
-Selections Inc. v.
-United States on February 20, 2026.
+As of mid-2026, meat and edible meat offal imports from Thailand face a base tariff rate of 10% under the Section 301 forced-labor tariff (a two-tier 10%/12.5% duty), which replaced the flat 10% Section 122 rate when it expired July 24, 2026.
+Section 122 had itself replaced the IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
+Trump (with V.O.S.
+Selections) on February 20, 2026.

-Meat and Edible Meat Offal (HTS Chapter 2) carry an average MFN duty rate of 4.4% in addition to the Section 122 tariff.
+Meat and Edible Meat Offal (HTS Chapter 2) carry an average MFN duty rate of 4.4% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Thailand.

 Key products in HTS Chapter 2 imported from Thailand include Beef cuts, Pork cuts, Lamb and mutton, Chicken parts, Turkey meat, and Frozen meat.